 Don't put your life on hold.

-A dental emergency can happen at any time of the day or night- and usually happens after hours.
+A dental emergency can happen at any time of the day or night and usually happens after hours.
 Luckily, First Class Smiles has emergency dentists ready to help, offering immediate care for patients of all ages, anytime.

-Why Choose Emergency Dentists In Des Plaines?
+Why My First Class Smile for Emergency Dentistry In Des Plaines?

 While we are the oldest dental practice in Des Plaines, we employ modern technology and techniques in our treatments.
 We are dedicated to providing personalized treatments to meet your needs.
 We offer the same level of service that we would expect for ourselves and our loved ones.
 Our goal is for you to enjoy your dental visits.